allcloud-io/clisso/README.md

 The `--role-arn` is the ARN of the IAM role that should be assumed following a successful authentication against Okta.

+#### Deleting an App

+Deleting apps using the `clisso` command isn't currently supported.
+To delete an app, remove its configuration from the config file.

 ### Obtaining Credentials